One of several papers on management

 • Overcommitment – being the only person left to deliver after others have gone, and striving to do the work of two or three others – heightens stress, and in turn heightens intention to quit.

 • Supportive management is, first and foremost, being there to listen.
-It’s giving advice, giving direct personal assistance, buffering workers from difficulties, smoothing the way through complex paperwork like risk assessments, training in new skills, coaching and providing emotional support.
+It’s giving advice, giving direct personal assistance, buffering volunteers from difficulties, smoothing the way through complex paperwork like risk assessments, training in new skills, coaching and providing emotional support.

 • Successful supportive management depends on both frequency and quality of interaction.
 Some managers just can’t be supportive – it’s not in their make-up.